 New and Forthcoming

-Porgy & Bess, the libretto by Du Bose Heyward and Ira Gershwin, with illustrations by Kara Walker.
-Publication date: 2013.
+Porgy & Bess, the libretto by Du Bose Heyward and Ira Gershwin, with 16 lithographs by Kara Walker, plus a portfolio of 4 separate lithographs.
+Visit our catalogue page for more on this just released book.
+2013.

-New in November 2012 is Stone from Delphi, poems with classical references by Seamus Heaney, selected and with an introduction by Helen Vendler, with sixteen watercolor drawings by Wendy Artin.
+Stone from Delphi, poems with classical references by Seamus Heaney, selected and with an introduction by Helen Vendler, with sixteen watercolor drawings by Wendy Artin.
 The classical past is fundamental to the work of this great contemporary poet, the winner of the Nobel Prize for Literature in 1995, who, like James Joyce before him, illuminates his times and his own psyche through the lens of antiquity.
-Artin’s watercolor drawings, done especially for this book, were made from Greek and Roman statues whose subjects appear in Heaney’s writings in this volume
+Artin’s watercolor drawings, done especially for this book, were made from Greek and Roman statues whose subjects appear in Heaney’s writings in this volume.
+2012.

-Available in September 2012, The Moonstone, by Wilkie Collins, is considered the first detective novel (first published in 1868), in a deluxe edition with illustrations by Stan Washburn.
+The Moonstone, by Wilkie Collins, is considered the first detective novel (first published in 1868), in a deluxe edition with illustrations by Stan Washburn.
 A masterpiece of detective fiction by the inventor of the genre, it is, in the words of Dorothy Sayers, “probably the very finest detective story ever written”.
 Stan Washburn has made thirty-four scratchboard drawings as illustrations for this book.
+2012.

-In November 2011, Arion Press released Poetry of Sappho.
-Painter Julie Mehretu has created prints for her first artist book, one of Arion’s most beautiful and ambitious publications.
+In Poetry of Sappho, Painter Julie Mehretu has created prints for her first artist book, one of Arion’s most beautiful and ambitious publications.
 Twenty prints by Mehretu alternate with pages of poetry in Greek and in English.
 Four additional prints are presented in portfolio.
 The new English translations were commissioned for this edition from poet John Daley and classicist Page duBois.

 The edition is limited to 400 numbered copies for sale, signed by the artist.
 Price: $2,000 per volume, for a total of $4,000 for the two-volume set.